fajarihsan21/notes-app-back-end/README.md

 # notes-app-back-end

-Used Hapi, Nanoid, Nodemon, and Eslint
+Using Hapi, Nanoid, Nodemon, and Eslint